M-cap of top 6 firms soars over Rs 1.11 trillion; TCS, Infosys lead gainers

 -

-Six of the 10 most valued companies added Rs 1,11,220.5 crore to their total market valuation last week, with Tata Consultancy Services and Infosys leading the gainers'' chart.
+Six of the 10 most valued companies added Rs 1,11,220.5 crore (Rs 1.11 trillion) to their total market valuation last week, with Tata Consultancy Services and Infosys leading the gainers’ chart.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)